CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Our offices also introduced monitoring systems such as the “Motto Save,” which is aimed at promoting energy saving at office buildings by deciding their optimal energy use based on building size and the type of building operation.
 In addition, the Fukiai office of Osaka Gas, located in Kobe City, Hyogo Prefecture, introduced “BCP-Lite,” *2 an emergency power-supply system that enables even a small-sized building not usually equipped with a backup power generator to continue the minimum level of business operations in the event of a natural disaster.
-Following its introduction, the Fukiai office confirmed that the system could function as designed.
 The “BCP-Lite” is a system in which the concept of a Business continuity plan (BCP) was added to our conventional energy-saving equipment.
 We expect this to help the building of a low-carbon society in the future while supporting our business continuity in the event of a contingency.

 The “hu+gMUSEUM,” a showroom of Osaka Gas, is equipped with facilities with high energy efficiency, including cogeneration systems, regional air-conditioning systems, solar power generation systems, and solar-heat systems.
 Furthermore, the Group has built a Smart Energy Network in Osaka City's Iwasaki District where the showroom is situated.
 The network has played an important role in promoting the region's overall energy saving by establishing an optimal energy control system to ensure the most efficient use of energy (electricity and heat) generated in buildings and devising a high energy security system that can effectively respond to unscheduled power outage.